Pay what you want! Learn more below.

 —Peter Sandeen, Copywriter, petersandeen.com

-You’ll have the key to getting results that matter:
+You’ll get the key to results that matter:

 - Respected online resources to access when you need them

 - Full explanations of grammatical rules with loads of examples

 - Tried and true tips and techniques for editing and proofreading your own writing

 - Decreased revision time as your writing improves

 - Skills and knowledge to last a lifetime

 - Solid confidence in your writing like you’ve never had before